rattafynn/machine-learning/README.md

-This is my first machine learning script for predicting house prices based on house dataset information from Ames, Iowa.
+(i) This is my first machine learning script for predicting house prices based on house dataset information from Ames, Iowa.

-Download the Jupyter notebook (my_first_ML.inpy) and the test dataset (test.csv) and the training dataset (train.csv) and run the notebook.
+(ii) Download the Jupyter notebook (my_first_ML.inpy) and the test dataset (test.csv) and the training dataset (train.csv) and run the notebook; it will produce four submission files (predicted house prices using the test dataset); these are the files that I submitted to Kaggle.

+(iii) The machine learning models will be highly refined and a new script (my_refined_ML.inpy) will be released soon.

-I have also uploaded a short PowerPoint presentation (Housing_prices.pptx); the material is light as it is meant to provide a snapshotof the modeling process.
+(iv) I have also uploaded a short PowerPoint presentation (Housing_prices.pptx); the material is light (not very detailed) as it is meant to provide a snapshotof the modeling process.

+(v) Send me an email if you have any questions/suggestions: r.attafynn@gmail.com